-Billingshurst - Objection

-Number of Comments 43
+Billingshurst - Objection Number of Comments 43

-Summany of Commonts

 Objections to development in Billingshurst were put forward both on the principle of general development or on specific sites.
 For ease, these are separated out, below.
 Comments about larger sites in and around Billingshurst are covered in their own summaries.